4.06 Sexual Harassment and Grievance Procedures

-This policy applies to all College employees; students; applicants for employment; customers; third-party contractors; and all other persons that participate in the College’s educational programs and activities, including third-party visitors on campus (the “College Community”).
-This policy prohibits sex discrimination, sexual harassment, and sexual violence even when the complainant and alleged perpetrator are members of the same sex, and it applies regardless of national origin, immigration status, or citizenship status.
-The College’s prohibition on sex discrimination and sexual harassment extends to all aspects of its educational programs and activities, including, but not limited to, admissions, employment, academics, housing, and student services.
+This policy applies to all college employees, students, applicants for employment, customers, third-parties, contractors, vendors, and all other persons that participate in the college’s educational programs and activities, including visitors on campus.
+The college’s prohibition on sexual harassment extends to all aspects of its educational programs and activities, including, but not limited to, admissions, employment, academics, housing, and student services.

 1001 E. Chestnut Expressway